OkayHughes/iros2017_pedestrian_forecasting/README.md

 ## Usage ##

 The `train_example.py` file in `code/example` will train a sample model, and show how to plot the relevant quantities that are calculated by our model.
+Note that this script should be invoked from the main code directory, i.e. run `python3 examples/train_example/py`.

 ### Making sure your data is formatted correctly ###